 Starting your college career at community college is an opportunity that will leave you with many benefits, especially if you transfer from community college to a top university.
 With that being said, there are community college students who do not get much out of it, and some who have a rough transition from community college to university.
 As with most things in life, it is what you make of it, and we're here to help you find the resources that will guide you through making the most of it.

 Most students use community college as their chance to get a clean slate from any bad grades in high school.
 By doing well at community college, they can transfer to a top university, or at least a better university then they would've gotten into straight out of high school.
 However, there is a small fraction of community college transfer students that do have a rough experience when transferring from community college to university.

 In this post, I would like to go over why certain community college students have a rough transition and how it can be fixed.

-What happens it in “the community college transfer syndrome” is that after working really hard at community college to get maintain a high GPA in community college and perhaps become a top student at community college, some students get accepted into to top universities but then struggle after transferring from community college.
+What results from "the community college transfer syndrome" is that after working really hard to get and maintain a high GPA and perhaps become a top student at community college, some students get accepted into to top universities but then struggle after transferring from community college.

 This is what I call The Community College Transfer Syndrome.